-Submission of Educational Agency Staff
+Educational Agency Staff List

-Following the initial meeting, the educational agency will be directed to utilize the Staff List spreadsheet provided by the Department to submit names of all staff identifying their positions, licensure (when applicable) and email addresses and include grade level and subject area for each teacher.
-The educational agency will also identify on this spreadsheet who will serve on its cross-functional team and internal monitoring team.
-The Department will use this list to select staff for interviews during the onsite review activities.
+For Tier 3 IDEA Monitoring Reviews, the educational agency will provide names of all staff with their roles and licensure (when applicable) and email addresses to the Department.
+Please include grade level and subject for each teacher.
+The list will also indicate who is on the cross-functional team and/or internal monitoring team.